chrisdone-archive/inflex/inflex-content/blog/bibliography.md

 Article{
     title="Bibliography",
-    description = "A list of materials, inspirations, competitors, papers that influenced the design of Inflex", content = "",
+    summary = "A list of materials, inspirations, competitors, papers that influenced the design of Inflex", content = "",
     date = 2021-09-09
 }